ailrk/home/posts/2020-08-28-understanding-zippers.md

 ![Update the subtree `C` at once. `A` is only copied once](/images/2020-08-28-understanding-zippers-immutable-tree-4.png)

 By calling `update` closer to where the update should happen, we avoid unnecessary copies along the search path from `A` to `C`. `C` is the focus point; to update all children of `C`, we only need to map `update` to all of them.
 The problem with this approach is that it's an ad hoc solution, it's not composable, and you need to know the specific structure of the tree.
-It would be great if we could set a focus point of the tree so that every time we want to perform some action around that focus point we don't have to go through the path from the root every time.
+It would be great if we could set a focus point of the tree so that every time we want to perform some action around that focus point we don't have to go through the path from the root again.
 This is where zippers can help.

 ---